CBIIT/bento-docs/source/configuration/authentication.md

 5. Edit file: `$(src)/bento-frontend/src/bento/siteWideConfig.js`
 6. Set the field `enableAuthentication` to True or False
-7. Set the field `authEndPoint` to google, NIH, or login.gov
+7. Set the field `authProviders` to google, nih, or loginGov
 8. Example:
 ```javascript
 export default {